 Easter Baskets for Friends of the Poor

 We have partnered with Friends of the Poor for their annual Easter Food Giveaway.
-You may drop off small assembled Easter baskets containing a snack, sweet, and a stuffed animal or small toy; purchase and drop off those same items; or make a monetary donation towards the purchase of items and baskets which will be assembled by parish volunteers.
-Drop off your donations and place them in the baskets in the vestibule of the church or bring them to the rectory during normal business hours by Wednesday, March 25th.
+Please consider making a monetary donation towards the purchase of items and baskets which will be assembled by parish volunteers.
+Make your donation online, by mail, or in-person by Wednesday, March 10th.

 Saint Vincent de Paul Fund

 Established in 2012 through the generosity of our parishioners and friends, the Saint Vincent de Paul fund continues to enable us to assist our area needy, when possible, given the nature of the request.
-The second collection at all Masses during the weekend of March 15th will be used for the fund.
+Donations for this fund will be accepted at all Masses during the weekend of February 28th.